Tracking Reproductive Health in Vermont

 A question mark with the words "Did you know?" under it.

-Nearly 83% of women in Vermont receive prenatal care during the first three months of pregnancy.
+In 2021 nearly 83% of pregnant people in Vermont received prenatal care during the first three months of pregnancy.

 Prematurity — being born too early — is the leading cause of death in the first month of life.